jrweth/hw02-raymarching-sdfs/README.md

 the scene.
 It is calculated by finding or approximating the min and max for each object on the x,y and z axis  and taking the min of the mins and the max of the maxes for the overall bounding volume.

 ![](images/bvh1.png)
-- Second level divided the scene space into 8 sections corresponding to the 8 octaves divided by the x, y and z planes and the outer limits of the scene
+- Second level divided the scene space into 8 sections corresponding to the 8 octaves divided by the x, y and z planes and the outer limits of the scene.

 ![](images/bvh2.png)
-- The third level divided these 8 octaves in half along the x,z and z planes to get up to 64 new volumes
+- The third level divided these 8 octaves in half along the x,z and z planes to get up to 64 new volumes.

 ![](images/bvh3.png)
 - The fourth level contained the bounding volumes for each individual element